 Adding Wikibuy is easy.
 You can get Wikibuy in several places by adding it to the browser directly from:

 - The Chrome web store

 If you want the mobile version, know that the Wikibuy app is available at the app stores for both Android and iOS.

-I use Google Chrome so installing it was just like installing any other browser extension.
+I use Google Chrome so adding it was just like adding any other browser extension.

 Here's the homepage:

 Then you're directed to the Chrome Web Store:

 Click Add to Chrome and give it permission to Add the Extension:

 It takes a few seconds to add to your browser.
 Then you're directed to create an account so they can get you your rewards: